-Appendix A. Key Questions from full XXX Comparative Effectiveness Review
+Appendix A. Key Questions from full AHRQ Comparative Effectiveness Review

 Note that Key Questions (KQ) 2 and 4 are addressed in the companion articles.

 KQ 1: What are the effects, comparative effects, and harms of (preoperative) prehabilitation services (and specific components) for patients with osteoarthritis undergoing elective, unilateral total knee replacement surgery on patient-reported outcomes, performance-based outcomes, and healthcare utilization?